CarlosPeralta2049/CarlosPeralta2049.github.io/Project00b.md

 **12:** Here, national income I D: Y = C + I; or per l: y = c + i.<br>
 **13:** The strategy is simple.
 For growth just maximise C & I.<br>
 **14:** Investment per worker should then be: i = y - c = sy = sf(k).<br>
+In the first instance that's what we want, just to maximise growth.<br>